 A. The student needs a commitment from two faculty members to sponsor his or her interdepartmental major, or from one faculty member for the minor.
-While initiating contact with the faculty is the student’s responsibility, the center’s staff advisers will help students to identify potential faculty advisers.
-Some students start discussion of the proposal with a faculty member; others may begin by meeting with an adviser in Lattimore 203.
+While initiating contact with the faculty is the student’s responsibility, the center’s staff advisors will help students to identify potential faculty advisors.
+Some students start discussion of the proposal with a faculty member; others may begin by meeting with an advisor in Lattimore 203.
 A handout and the application forms entitled “Individualized Interdepartmental Majors” are available in the center, and at the website at www.rochester.edu/college/interdepartmental/.

-B. After consulting faculty and staff advisers, the student submits a proposal.
-The faculty advisers will be asked to write in support of the proposal, indicating their appraisal of the student’s ability to benefit from the program, their evaluation of its coherence, and their satisfaction with the courses taken.
+B. After consulting faculty and staff advisors, the student submits a proposal.
+The faculty advisors will be asked to write in support of the proposal, indicating their appraisal of the student’s ability to benefit from the program, their evaluation of its coherence, and their satisfaction with the courses taken.
 The deadlines for submitting proposals are April 1 and November 1.

 C. The College Committee on Individualized Interdepartmental Programs decides on the acceptability of the proposal.
 (They meet once during the semester, normally within a few weeks of the deadline.)
 Students are notified by letter of the Committee’s decision within a few days of the meeting.
 If the proposal is not approved, students will be given helpful recommendations on alternatives, such as amendments, or referrals to existing combinations of majors, minors, and/or certificates.

 D. Programs of a pre-professional nature, e.g., business, accounting, pre-med, cannot be approved.